vitorbiten/maintenance-app/README.md

 # Local development

-To get a top level view of the local development environment check [Makefile](/Makefile) or run:
+To get a top level view of the local development environment check out the [Makefile](/Makefile) or run:

 ```shell
 make help